 Birds Custard Powder

-Throughout Great Britain and Ireland mention custard, and the first thought will be of Birds Custard.
-The sauce is made from a corn flour based powder and bears little resemblance to the thick egg based sauce of 'real' custard (the French Creme Anglaise).
+Mention custard throughout Great Britain and Ireland, and the first thought will be of Birds Custard.
+The sauce is made from a corn flour based powder and bears little resemblance to the thick egg-based sauce of 'real' custard (the French Creme Anglaise).
 Its distinctive taste is the perfect partner to rich English puddings and the base of a traditional Trifle.
 Bird's Custard was invented by Alfred Bird in 1837 and remains today much as it has always been.
 No British store cupboard is complete without a tin lurking somewhere at the back.

 07 of 09

 The best-selling lemonade was first produced in 1845 by Robert and Mary White.
 They set up business selling home-made brews from a barrow in Camberwell, London.
-By 1896 the fame of the company had spread including abroad to among others Emperor Napoleon of France.
-Its claim to fame not only a high-quality soft drink and made with real lemons but the quirky advertising theme introduced in the 1970's of the Secret Lemonade Drinker.
+By 1896 the fame of the company had spread abroad to, among others, Emperor Napoleon of France.
+Its claim to fame is based on not only a high-quality soft drink made with real lemons but the quirky advertising theme introduced in the 1970s of the Secret Lemonade Drinker.
 The man in his early 30s, with dark hair and wearing heavy-rimmed glasses, sleeps in striped pyjamas and lives in a semi in the suburbs.
 He has an obsession with R Whites Lemonade and feeds his addiction secretly at night.

 08 of 09